 HEADS UP Home Services, Home Improvement, and Solar Companies

-Why going old school with lead generation will leave you BEHIND the competition.
+Learn why going old school with lead conversion for home services and solar will leave you BEHIND the competition.

 How to Gain More Customers in Home Services and Solar

 Convoso teamed up with ActiveProspect for a jam-packed 30-minute webinar to help solar and home services lead generation call centers get new strategies for contacting the right leads at the right time.
 Watch the webinar below to learn:

 – Best practices in consent-based marketing to gain customers

 – How to identify high-intent leads

 – Smart dialing strategies to improve contact rate & caller ID reputation